ritikapati/webdev-workshop/README.md

 ## Workshop steps

-1. Add an h1 tag for the heading "Hollywood Quiz"
+1. Add an \<h1> tag for the heading "Hollywood Quiz"
 2. Add a play icon for the play button (use [Remix Icon](https://remixicon.com) to find the play icon)
-3. Add an h2 tag for the "PLAY" that appears below the button
+3. Add an \<h2> tag for the "PLAY" that appears below the button
+4. Create a file called game.html for the game page
+5. Add a home icon for the home button in game.html
+6. Wrap the \<h2> PLAY button in index.html inside an anchor \<a> element and link it to game.html
+7. Wrap the home button in game.html inside an \<a> element and link it to index.html

 ## Next steps